GeoscienceAustralia/stormwavecluster/README.md

 This is a collection of R scripts used for our statistical modelling of coastal storm waves.

-It is currently in development and we do not encourage its usage unless you are collaborating with the developer.
+It is currently in development and we do not encourage its use unless you are collaborating with the developer.

 **Structure**

-The subfolders are:
+The sub-folders are:

 ./Analysis - 'driver' scripts used to perform the high level analysis